caumente/AUDIT/docs/analysis_modes/segmentation_error.md

 a specific dataset by analyzing which tumor subregions are well segmented and which are commonly misclassified.

 It is important that the segmentation labels and the ground truth labels must be aligned properly; otherwise, the analysis mode will not work correctly.
-You can follow this [tutorial](tutorial) where it is explain how to modify the dataset labels to ensure proper alignment.
+You can follow this [tutorial](tutorial) where it is explained how to modify the dataset labels to ensure proper alignment.

 !!! warning